voucherifyio/voucherify-openapi/docs/guides/development/Fraud-Prevention-Mechanisms.md

 - account-wide
 - campaign-wide

-1. Account-wide mechanisms
+#### Account-wide mechanisms

-a) Account security
+1. Account security

 Take proactive steps such as enabling two-factor authentication, SAML authentication, use strong and unique passwords, and regularly update them.
 These simple yet effective measures will significantly bolster your account's defenses against potential threats.
 We encourage you to get familiar with the [account security](https://support.voucherify.io/article/437-account-security) guide.

-b) IP whitelisting
+2. IP whitelisting

 > 🚧
 > Enterprise feature available upon request